Coping with uncertainty about school and exams

 There’s a lot of uncertainty about school right now

-With GCSEs and A-Level exams cancelled and many schools about to open their doors for the first time in three months, it’s a pretty weird time to be a school student.
+With GCSEs and A-Level exams cancelled and results day not far away, it’s a pretty weird time to be a school student.
 Some of you might quite like being at home and having a change of pace, but you might also feel a bit stressed about not being able to take your exams, or worried about what it will be like to go back to school after months of lockdown.

 We spoke to Dr Emma Silver to get her expert advice and answers to some of your questions and worries.
 Dr Silver is a consultant clinical psychologist with more than 25-years’ experience working with young people, and families.
 She has a role in CAMHS at the Tavistock and Portman NHS Foundation Trust and is director of wellbeing at Highgate School.